Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Foochow Fried Mee Noodles

 The Foochow fried noodles looked very similar to Hokkien fried mee (especially the Johor version of it).
 Or Hwu's Foochow fried noodles was certainly delicious.
-The gravy was heavy with seafood flavours and the tender slurpy smooth noodles soaked up the gravy well.
-Actually, I couldn't clearly distinguish this Foochow noodles from good fried Hokkien mee except for the different types of yellow noodles used.
+The sauce was heavy with seafood flavours and the tender slurpy smooth noodles soaked up the gravy well.
+Actually, I couldn't clearly distinguish this Foochow noodles from good fried Hokkien mee except for more seafood taste here and the different types of yellow noodles used.

 Foochow Fish Balls